Herren von Graben: Members

-Sommeregger line
+Sommeregg line

-The Sommeregger line which came from the Kornberg line, was the most important family at the court of the Meinhardins of Gorizia in the late 15th and early 16th centuries.
+The Sommeregg line which came from the Kornberg line, was the most important family at the court of the Meinhardins of Gorizia in the late 15th and early 16th centuries.
+The family was mentioned from Vom Graben instead of Von Graben only in Upper Carinthia and East Tyrol.
 During the later Middle Ages, the success of that family arose from the steady accumulation of land, and loyalty to the Counts of Görz and later to the Habsburg Emperor.
 The line resided in Lienz, East Tyrol and Carinthia, and became "the most prominent of the family".
 Family members held the noble titles as the Burgraves of Sommeregg, Heinfels and Lienz.
 After the death of Leonhard of Gorizia in 1500, they became his successors as stadtholders of Lienz and East Tyrol.
 The Lienzer line died out in the year 1534, and the zum Stein in 1664.

 They were linked by marriage with the Lords of Auersperg, Saurau and Breuner.